g4rf4z/starter-plan-api/README.md

 ## Installation

 1. Download Starter Plan from https://github.com/g4rf4z/starter-plan-api.git.
-2. Enter the following command line "npm i" in your IDE terminal.
+2. Enter the following command line "npm i" in your IDE terminal to setup the project.
 3. Create and complete your .env file using the ".env.example" template.

-## Usage
+4. You are all set !

 ## License